ArielM24/sg_exp_storage/README.md

 # Synchro Games Experience Storage

-A simple mod to storage and recover experience using glass bottles
+A simple mod to storage and recover experience using glass bottles, the bottles store and recover 30 experience points (not levels)

 ### Instalation